MicrosoftDocs/azure-ai-docs/articles/search/search-how-to-index-sql-database.md

 ## Try with sample data

-Use these instructions to create and load a table in Azure SQL Database.
+Use these instructions to create and load a table in Azure SQL Database for testing purposes.

 1. [Download hotels-azure-sql.sql](https://github.com/Azure-Samples/azure-search-sample-data/tree/main/hotels/hotel-sql) from GitHub to create a table on Azure SQL Database that contains a subset of the sample hotels data set.